Knotx/knotx/documentation/src/main/wiki/Assembler.md

 See the [FragmentAssemblerOptions](https://github.com/Cognifide/knotx/blob/master/documentation/src/main/cheatsheet/cheatsheets.adoc#fragmentassembleroptions) for all configuration options and its defaults.

 **Important - when specifying `snippetTagName` remember to not use standard HTML tags like `div`, `span`, etc.
-Knot.x splits an HTML into fragments by parsing it as a string to get the best possible performance.
+Knot.x splits an HTML into fragments by parsing it as a string to extractBody the best possible performance.
 It simply search the text for the opening and first matching closing tag.
 It does not analyse the text as HTML.
-So, if you use `div` as fragmentTagName, and inside your will use multiple `div` tags too, then it will not pick the one that matches first opening, instead it will get the fragment up to the first closing `div` tag.
+So, if you use `div` as fragmentTagName, and inside your will use multiple `div` tags too, then it will not pick the one that matches first opening, instead it will extractBody the fragment up to the first closing `div` tag.
 It will result in a broken HTML structure.**